bla260/ad2usb/README.md

 Start by asking on the support forum.
 If more info is needed, I'll typically ask for this via a private message or email:

 - Specify if it is a a USB or IP based AlarmDecoder
 - AlarmDecoder VER and CONFIG settings.
+These are logged on startup in the Indigo Event log or can be found in the plugin log file.
   - Run the MacOS/Unix commands `grep VER plugin.log` and `grep CONFIG plugin.log` to get these settings.
 The most recent entries are what is needed.
-- A copy of the `plugin.log` +/-500 lines before and after the ERROR entry or message that is causing the strange behavior.
+- A copy of the `plugin.log` - typically ~500 lines before and after the ERROR entry or message that is causing the strange behavior is more than enough to understand the problem.
-- A copy of the panel message log (`panelMessages.log`) +/-100 lines before and after the time of the ERROR
+- A copy of the panel message log (`panelMessages.log`) - typically ~100 lines before and after the time of the ERROR will help isolate the messages and devices from your panel that caused the error.